BlankRoad1/hcaptcha-solver/README.md

 ### Contributions:
 - Assigning images to variable rather than downloading and storing them on disk: [MaxAndolini](https://github.com/MaxAndolini "MaxAndolini")

-## If you got hcaptcha datasets, and would like to donate or give them to me for free, hit me up on my discord: Zerf#7071
+## If you got FUNCaptcha ORGANIZED datasets, and would like to donate or give them to me for free, hit me up on my discord: Zerf#7071